jcmturner/jcmturner.github.io/_posts/security/2018-03-03-awskmsluks.md

 * Data access by the storage service administrators
 * Physical access to the storage service's infrastructure being used as a means to access the data

-It is not intended for AWS KMS LUKS to address the risk of access to a privileged user on the host Linux operating system giving access to the data on the volume.
+It is not intended for AWS KMS LUKS to address the risk of access to the data via a privileged user on the host Linux operating to which the volume is mounted.

 LUKS (Linux Unified Key Setup) is the standard for disk encryption on Linux.
 The challenge with LUKS is the management and security of passphrases used as keys to encrypt the volume.
-AWS KMS LUKS aims to solve this issue by using AWS' KMS to generate and manage keys used as passphrases.
+AWS KMS LUKS aims to solve this issue by using AWS' KMS to generate and manage keys used as LUKS passphrases.

+For details on AWS' KMS see: https://aws.amazon.com/kms/ A knowledge of KMS is required to understand the AWS KMS LUKS service design.

 ## Architecture
 The AWS KMS LUKS has a server side component that proxies and secures the interaction with AWS services (KMS and S3).
-The server also implements security checks on requests to access data keys to open encrypted volumes.
+The server also implements security checks on requests to access data keys used to open encrypted volumes.
 A REST API is exposed for creating new data keys and decrypting data keys.
 When data keys are created a backup copy is stored in an S3 bucket to ensure durability of keys.
 If keys are lost from the AWS KMS LUKS clients they can be restored from this bucket.

-The client to the server is a single binary that runs on the host which has the volume attached and is used to initialise the encryption of new volumes and decrypt and open volumes.
+The client to the server is a single binary that runs on the host which has the volume attached.
+This is used to initialise the encryption of new volumes and decrypt and open volumes.
 When initialising LUKS volume encryption the client will request a new data key from the server and use this to set up the encryption.
 When openning a volume the client will take the locally stored encrypted data key and request the server to decrypt it.
 The decrypted data key will then be used to open the volume.
 Systemd is used to call this client on boot to open all encrypted volumes on the host.